joaquimds/eloquoowp/README.md

         }
     }

-Create your database tables with `wp eloquent:migrate`
+Create your database tables with `wp eloquent:migrate`.